andwn/cave-story-md/README.md

 1. Set up my fork of [Gendev](https://github.com/andwn/gendev.git) (Both the toolchain and SGDK are customized)
   - The command to build and install Gendev is `sudo make`.
 Yes, this is awful.
 No, I'm not fixing it.
   - Compiling a GNU toolchain takes a very long time, over an hour on slow machines
-  - If after the fact you want to only update SGDK, run `sudo make sgdk-clean` then `sudo make sgdk`.
+  - If after the fact you want to only update SGDK, run `sudo make sgdk_clean` then `sudo make sgdk_build`.
 This way you don't have to wait forever to rebuild the whole toolchain
 2. Clone this repository and do `make`.
 3. Open `doukutsu.bin` in your emulator of choice, or put it on a flash cart.